Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 management/commands/djk_seed.py
 -------------------------------

-See `management_commands`_.
+``djk_seed`` management command allows to execute post-migration Django model seeds.

+See `management_commands`_ for more info.

 middleware.py
 -------------
 * Middleware is extendable (inheritable).
 * Client-side `viewmodels`_ via AJAX result and injected into html page / user session.
-* Automatic timezone detection and activation from the browser.
+* Automatic timezone detection and timezone activation from the browser.
-* request.custom_scripts dynamic injection of client-side scripts.
+* request.custom_scripts for dynamic injection of client-side scripts.
 * `DJK_APPS`_ views require permission defined in urls.py by default.
 * Request mock-up.
 * Mini-router.

-* See `middleware`_ for more info.
+See `middleware`_ for more info.

 models.py
 ---------
+* Get users with specific permissions.
+* Get related fields / related field values.
+* Model class / model object instance / fields metadata retrieval.
+* ``model_values()`` to get queryset ``.values()`` like dict for single Django model object instance.

 See `models`_ for more info.